 Did you brush up on your skills that are required for the job?
 Say they want you to be an intermediate level on excel, and you are only a beginner.
 Hit those tutorials asap.

 With so many businesses on social media these days, many expect their employees to be knowledgeable of it as well.
-If you aren’t up to speed on say, InstaGram or FaceBook, find a twenty-something who can show you the ropes and brush up.
+If you aren’t up to speed on say, InstaGram.
+Twitter, or FaceBook, find someone who can show you the ropes and brush up.

 Did you get a haircut?

 Are your nails presentable (that goes for both women and men)?